 “Ezekiel 18:21 (NLT2)21 But if wicked people turn away from all their sins and begin to obey my decrees and do what is just and right, they will surely live and not die.

 Confession is necessary, but it is not sufficient.
-Sufficiency is achieved only when confession is connected with repentance.
-You see, confession is making our sins known—to God, frienes, to trusted Christian brothers and sisters.
+Sufficiency is achieved only when confession relates to repentance.
+You see, confession is making our sins known—to God, friends, to trusted Christian brothers and sisters.

 James 5:16 (NLT2)16 Confess your sins to each other and pray for each other so that you may be healed.
 The earnest prayer of a righteous person has great power and produces wonderful results.

 Recognize - First, we should recognize sin as sin.

 Confess - Second, we should confess our sin.

 Stop doing it (repent) - Third, we must quit doing it.
 It is not enough to own up to the sin and ask God to forgive us.
 We must also claim the grace of God that will enable us to stop.
 Repentance involves a turning: turning away from those sins; turning our backs on our old selves.
 Repentance is saying, we don’t want to be those people anymore.
 Repentance is turning toward God.
 It’s a willingness to become new people, loyal followers.

 2 Corinthians 5:16-17 (NLT2)16 So we have stopped evaluating others from a human point of view.
 At one time we thought of Christ merely from a human point of view.
 How differently we know him now!17 This means that anyone who belongs to Christ has become a new person.
 The old life is gone; a new life has begun!

 Confession is critical, but it’s only the first step.
 Repentance is the ultimate step.”
 Ironically, confession requires great courage, but repentance just requires a soft, willing heart.